videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ### Step 4: Implement MeetingView and Controls

-Next step is to create `MeetingView` and `Controls` componenets to manage features such as join, leave, mute and unmute.
+Next step is to create `MeetingView` and `Controls` components to manage features such as join, leave, mute and unmute.

 ```js title="MeetingView"
 function MeetingView(props) {